John Franklin: Legacy

-A memorial to Franklin was set up almost immediately on assumption of his death.
+A memorial to Franklin was set up almost immediately on the assumption of his death.
 This is in Westminster Abbey to a design of Matthew Noble.

 For years after the loss of the Franklin party, the media of the Victorian era portrayed Franklin as a hero who led his men in the quest for the Northwest Passage.
 A statue of Franklin in his home town bears the inscription: "Discoverer of the North West Passage".
 Statues of Franklin outside the Athenaeum Club in London and in Tasmania bear similar inscriptions.
 There is also a memorial to him in the Chapel of St Michael at Westminster Abbey.